Developing Your Own Thinking and Mindset Versus Your Parents (2024)

 Whereas accepting some of your parents’ way of thinking occurs involuntarily during early years, intentionally cultivating your outlook and philosophy is both distinctive of emerging adulthood and beneficial.
 As parents try to guide their children and pass on their beliefs, understandably, they may at times overdo it and completely surrender their child’s life to their control.

-Participating in the process of knowledge construction, acquiring information independently, and exploring, and reflecting on the information developing your thinking and mindset versus your parents.
+Participating in the process of knowledge construction, acquiring information independently, and exploring, and reflecting on the information developing your own thinking and mindset versus parents.
 The result is the freedom to go in any direction you choose.

 Share this Article